 FSANZ regularly seeks to amend the Australia New Zealand Food Standards Code (the Code) to maintain its currency and clarity.
 The purpose of Proposal P1013 is to assess a range of proposed amendments to the Code.
-The proposed amendments are intended to address inconsistencies, misspellings, grammatical and typographical errors, omissions and items requiring updating or clarification.
+The amendments are intended to address inconsistencies, misspellings, grammatical and typographical errors, omissions and items requiring updating or clarification plus minor changes to the Code that do not warrant full assessment under the FSANZ application or proposal process.